 Set Some Time Aside To Do Planning Once A Week

 Meal planning is as simple as spending about 10 minutes, once a week, thinking about what food you will prepare during the week.
 You can spend more or less time planning meals, based on how detailed you want to be and the contents of your pantry.
-Use these simple steps to prepare great options and fresh food for your family.
+Use these meal plan tips and simple steps to prepare great options and fresh food for your family.

 How Do I Make A Weekly Meal Plan?